Turn Cremation Ashes into Glass Candle Keepsakes

 Remember my hoard of candles next to the decorative box holding a pinch of ashes?
 The blown glass candle incorporates the flame and the ash keepsake into one.
-Had this existed today, I could have supplied the artisan with the ashes.
+Had this existed then, I could have supplied the artisan with the ashes.
 He would have carefully folded the cremation ashes into glass masterpieces.
-Blown glass candles made with cremation ashes have an enhanced beauty, with the unique swirls of ashes visible when lit.
+Blown glass candles made with cremation ashes have an enhanced beauty, with the unique swirls of ashes being visible when lit.
 A divine spark burning with our longing to connect, while part of the one we’re connecting to is in the very vessel being used to manifest the light.

 Ordering our cremation glass art is simple:

 - A kit will be sent to collect a nominal amount of cremation ash

 - The kit is sent back to the artist